markdootson/raspduino/README.md

 # raspduino
-Random pieces interfacing Raspberry Pi using Perl with Arduino
+Random bits interfacing Raspberry Pi with Arduino using Perl